FROM THE ADOLESCENT DBT EXPERTS

 • Depression, anxiety, bipolar disorder, or OCD spectrum disorders

-• Significant functional impairment caused by executive functioning issues, mood dependent behavior, and or unstable sleep patterns
+• Significant functional impairment caused by executive functioning issues, mood dependent behavior, or unstable sleep patterns

-Check your coverage, know your child’s options, and get informed on the admissions process!
+Check your coverage, know your child’s options, and get informed on the admissions process for our residential DBT program for adolescents.

 RESEARCH-BASED CURRICULUM & THERAPIES